edgio-docs/edgio-docs/src/guides/v7/experimentation/cross_environment_traffic_splitting.md

 -   **Source Environment:** {{ PRODUCT }} will apply the source environment's rules to the request.
 -   **Target Environment:** {{ PRODUCT }} will only apply features that affect the response sent to the client.
 These features take precedence over the ones defined within the source environment's rules.

 In addition to rule processing, you may choose to add custom logic to your origin server that alters the behavior based off of the host requested by the client.
+This type of setup requires [logging the Host header](#host-header-logging) within the source environment.

 ## Setup {/*setting-up-cross-environment-traffic*/}